Princever/Princever.github.io/_posts/2016-02-23-Test-of-Parallel-Sequence-Scan.md

 	postgres=#

-We used level **LOG** here to output the information.
+We used level **LOG** here to output information.
 If each log repeated twice, remember to do `set client_min_messages='notice'` when connecting to the database.